TechPrimers/spring-data-rest-jpa-example/README.md

 # Spring Data REST and JPA Example
-This project depicts the Spring Boot Example with Spring Data REST and JPA Example.
+This project depicts the Spring Boot Example with Spring Data REST and JPA Example

 ## Description
 This Project shows the list of Users which are stored in the In-Memory H2 Database.
 Using the following endpoints, different operations can be achieved: